HELP US HEAL

 An acclaimed leader and speaker, she lists her greatest accomplishment as that of being a wife and mother.

 Founder - Centro Medico Bom Samaritano

-Mr. Estevao Capuia, is a founding member of the The Capuia Foundation and the executive director of the Good Samaritan Health Center (Fundancao Capuia Centro de Saude Bom Samaritano) a public clinic currently under construction in Caucao, Angola.
+Mr. Estevao Capuia, is a founding member of the The Capuia Foundation and the executive director of the Good Samaritan Health Center (Fundancao Capuia Centro Medico Bom Samaritano) a public primary care clinic in Caucuaco, Angola.

 From 1966-76, Estevao was a member of the Delegation of Sanitation Vetrophry of Moxico in Angola where he was responsible for the supervision of the 8th delegation of veterinarians at a provincial level veterinary hospital.

 Estevao rendered intermediate and long term care for both small animals and large domestic animals; oversaw the turberculosis program; performed surgery, blood tests, deliveries and autopsies; trained horses for Angolan Cavalry and performed general veterinary duties.

 Estevao was responsible for management of animal husbandry and livestock purchase duties for the United Nations in a refugee camp; program coordinator for training and agricultural projects; instructor and professor in the care and utilization of domestic farm animals in major resettlement facilities.

 He received his Masters in Animal Husbandry from Dr. Augusto Lourinho School, in Quilengus, Huila Province, Angola.